grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/AgentPool.md

         orchestratorVersion: {
           type: 'string',
           title: 'The version of Kubernetes specified by the user.',
-          description: 'Both patch version <major.minor.patch> and <major.minor> are supported.
-When <major.minor> is specified, the latest supported patch version is chosen automatically.
-Updating the agent pool with the same <major.minor> once it has been created will not trigger an upgrade, even if a newer patch version is available.
+          description: 'Both patch version <major.minor.patch> (e.g. 1.20.13) and <major.minor> (e.g. 1.20) are supported.
+When <major.minor> is specified, the latest supported GA patch version is chosen automatically.
+Updating the cluster with the same <major.minor> once it has been created (e.g. 1.14.x -> 1.14) will not trigger an upgrade, even if a newer patch version is available.
 As a best practice, you should upgrade all node pools in an AKS cluster to the same Kubernetes version.
 The node pool version must have the same major version as the control plane.
 The node pool minor version must be within two minor versions of the control plane version.
 The node pool version cannot be greater than the control plane version.
 For more information see [upgrading a node pool](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#upgrade-a-node-pool).'
         },
         currentOrchestratorVersion: {
           readOnly: true,
           type: 'string',
-          title: 'The version of Kubernetes running on the Agent Pool.',
+          title: 'The version of Kubernetes the Agent Pool is running.',
-          description: 'If orchestratorVersion was a fully specified version <major.minor.patch>, this field will be exactly equal to it.
-If orchestratorVersion was <major.minor>, this field will contain the full <major.minor.patch> version being used.'
+          description: 'If orchestratorVersion is a fully specified version <major.minor.patch>, this field will be exactly equal to it.
+If orchestratorVersion is <major.minor>, this field will contain the full <major.minor.patch> version being used.'
         },
         nodeImageVersion: {
           readOnly: true,